OTRS/otrs/README.md

 Documentation
 =============
-You can find quick documentation in README.* and the long version [online](http://otrs.github.io/doc/).
-The source code of OTRS and its public extension modules is available on [github](http://otrs.github.io).
+You can find documentation [online](http://doc.otrs.com/).
+The source code of OTRS and its public extension modules is available on [github](https://github.com/OTRS).

 Professional Services for OTRS – OTRS Business Solution™